 This subtitle may be cited as the “Equity in the Arts and Humanities Amendment Act of 2021”.

 Sec.
 2002.
-Section 115 of the Consolidated Appropriations Resolution, 2003, approved February 20, 2003 (117 Stat.
+Section 115 of Title III of Division C of the Consolidated Appropriations Resolution, 2003, approved February 20, 2003 (117 Stat.
 123; D.C.
 Official Code § 1-329.01), is amended by adding a new subsection (f) to read as follows:

 “(f) This section shall not apply to the Commission on the Arts and Humanities, which may, pursuant to the laws and regulations of the District of Columbia, accept and use gifts to the Commission on the Arts and Humanities without prior approval by the Mayor.”.